 If you frequently fly with Southwest and are looking for a new way to stockpile Rapid Rewards points, the Southwest Rapid Rewards Priority Credit Card is a great way to get there.
 It comes with a high $149 annual fee, but it offers a few more perks than other Southwest cards.

 Great sign-up bonus

-The Southwest Rapid Rewards Priority card offers a solid sign-up bonus, especially for an airline card: You’ll earn 40,000 points for signing up for the card and spending $1,000 in the first three months.
+The Southwest Rapid Rewards Priority card offers a solid sign-up bonus, especially for an airline card: You’ll earn 50,000 points for signing up for the card and spending $2,000 in the first three months.
 You can then earn an additional 30,000 points if you spend $10,000 in the first nine months.

 In addition to a great sign-up bonus, the Southwest Priority card comes with a 7,500-point bonus every year on your account anniversary.
 This might not seem like much, but it can be worth about $120 in airfare when redeemed for the Wanna Get Away fare.

 The card also includes an annual travel credit of up to $75, which is automatically applied to your statement when you use your card to make a Southwest purchase (excludes in-flight purchases).
 When you combine the anniversary bonus with the $75 savings on airfare every year, it is easy to offset the card’s $149 annual fee.